luca-moser/iri_docker/README.md

 First, stop all the services with `./service.sh stop`.

 While IRI was already running, it wasn't usable yet.
 You now have to first download a fresh snapshot of the database and add it under
-`./volumes/iota/mainnetdb`.
+`./volumes/iri/mainnetdb`.
 I recommend you download the snapshot via `wget http://db.iota.partners/IOTA.partners-mainnetdb.tar.gz`.

+**Neighbours:**
-Then, make sure to hop onto the IOTA Discord server and go to the #nodesharing channel to find neighbours for your node.
+Make sure to hop onto the IOTA Discord server and go to the #nodesharing channel to find neighbours for your node.
+Ask for UDP URIs if possible as apparently TCP connections might randomly drop and not reinstantiate themselves.
 I don't recommend to use Nelson as its implications on the network are not yet fully understood. **Add max.
 4 neighbours to your node.**
+You can simply add a new neighbour by doing `./add.sh <neighbour>`, however, make sure to also add the URI to `./volumes/iri/iota.ini` under the `NEIGHBOURS` property.

 # Meta